Xilinx/PYNQ/docs/source/pynq_libraries/pynq_microblaze_subsystem.rst

 * The Interrupt Controller is the interface for other communication or behavioral controllers connected to the MicroBlaze Processor.
-* The Interrupt Requester sends interrupt requests to the Zynq Processing System.
+* The Interrupt Requester sends interrupt requests to the Processing System.
 * The External Interface allows the MicroBlaze subsystem to communicate with other communication, behavioral controllers, or DDR Memory.
 * The Block RAM holds MicroBlaze Instructions and Data.

-The Block RAM is dual-ported: One port connected to the MicroBlaze Instruction and Data ports; The other port is connected to the ARM® Cortex®-A9 processor for communication.
+The Block RAM is dual-ported: One port connected to the MicroBlaze Instruction and Data ports; The other port is connected to the ARM® processor for communication.

 If the External Interface is connected to DDR Memory, DDR can be used to